 We also continued our activities to enhance the information sources we have available to employers.
 In 2014-15, whilst the allegations received from employers represented the highest percentage of case to answer decisions, 28 per cent of the total number of concerns received from employers were closed without being considered by an ICP.
 Further, 68 per cent of the interim order applications made in 2014-15 were in cases received from employers.
 Our enhanced engagement with this complainant group is therefore important to ensure they understand what concerns to refer to us, at what time and what information to provide.
 In turn meaning we have the right information at the right time to assess risk and to ensure ongoing public protection.

-As part of the ongoing development of our stakeholder relationships, alongside meetings with groups such as representative bodies, other regulators and larger employers, we signed new Memoranda of Understanding with the Care Quality Commission and the Disclosure and Barring Service.
+As part of the ongoing development of our stakeholder relationships, alongside meetings with groups such as representative bodies, other regulators and larger employers, we signed new Memoranda of Understanding with the Care Quality Commission and the Data and Barring Service.
 These agreements set out how we will work together to achieve our separate statutory functions but also our joint objective of safeguarding the health and well-being of the public.
-We will continue this type of engagement in 2015-16 and will work with other stakeholders on similar agreements.